 Specific – Is the KPI clearly defined and identified?

 Measurable – Is the KPI quantifiable?
 How do you measure progress?

 Attainable – Is the desired outcome realistically achievable?

 Relevant – Is it relevant to broader organisational goals?

 Timely – Is it measurable on a consistent monthly or quarterly basis?
 What is the time-frame?

 While fulfilling the five conditions of SMART make for a good starting point, a well-rounded KPI needs to be continually evaluated and modified over.
 That’s why it never hurts to think SMARTER.
 According to the KPI Library, the additions of Explainable and Relative create a more relevant and well-rounded KPI.
 These additional steps are important as its vital that your KPIs are communicable and digestible, particularly to stakeholders and decision-makers.
 Additionally, it’s imperative that your KPIs are still applicable and measurable as your business, volume, or objectives grow.

 Although KPIs will vary across departments and responsibilities, the process of creating KPIs remains consistent.
-If PR and marketing teams understand how their activities contribute to the larger organizational goals, ultimately KPIs will help us work SMARTER and propel our organizations towards efficiency and effectiveness.
+If PR and marketing teams understand how their activities contribute to the larger organisational goals, ultimately KPIs will help us work SMARTER and propel our organisations towards efficiency and effectiveness.